Closed real plane curves of hyperelliptic solutions of focusing gauged modified KdV equation of genus $g$: Introduction

-The content is following: Section 2 reviews the hyperelliptic solutions of the focusing MKdV equation over $\CC$ of genus $g$ in Theorem \ref{4th:MKdVloop} following \cite{Mat02b,MP15,MP22} for the hyperelliptic curve $X$ of genus $g$.
 Since the real solutions are related to the covering $\hX$ of $X$ and the angle expression, Section 3 is devoted to the double covering $\hX$ of $X$ and the angle expression of the hyperelliptic curves of genus $g$.
+To obtain the real hyperelliptic solutions of the FGMKdV equation, we make use of Assumption \ref{Asmp} and the assumptions in Definition \ref{Asmp2}, after which the angle expression becomes applicable.
+Under the assumptions, in order to express the map from $v_* : T_* S^g X \to T_* J_X$ and its inverse, we explicitly evaluate the maps of genus $g=5$ in Subsection \ref{ssc:g=5}, and we extend them to general $g$ in Subsection \ref{ssc:g=g}

-Section 4 provides local properties of the solutions of the FGMKdV equation (\ref{1eq:gaugedMKdV2}) as in Theorem \ref{th:4.2}.
-To obtain the real hyperelliptic solutions of the FGMKdV equation, we employ the Assumptions \ref{Asmp} and \ref{Asmp2}.
-Based on these, we also show the global behavior of the hyperelliptic solutions of genus $g$ of the gauged MKdV equation in Theorem \ref{4th:reality_gga}.
-Theorems \ref{th:4.2} and \ref{4th:reality_gga} are our main theorems, showing that we have the real solutions of the FGMKdV equation of genus $g>2$.
-Section 5 gives the conclusion of this paper.
-Since Lemmas \ref{4lm:dudphig}, \ref{lm4.1} and \ref{lm:4.7} are key lemmas in this paper but their proofs are very complicated, we prepare Appendix to show their proofs.
-In Appendix, the proofs are associated with shifted elementary symmetric polynomials.
+Section 4 provides local and global properties of the solutions of the FGMKdV equation (\ref{1eq:gaugedMKdV2}).
+In Theorem \ref{th:4.2}, we present the local properties.
+Based on these, we also show the global behavior of the hyperelliptic solutions of genus $g$ of the FGMKdV equation in Theorems \ref{4th:reality_gga} and \ref{pr:solgMKdV}.
+Theorems \ref{th:4.2}, \ref{4th:reality_gga} and \ref{pr:solgMKdV} are our main theorems, showing that we have the real solutions of the FGMKdV equation of genus $g>2$.

+Section 5 uses Theorem \ref{pr:solgMKdV} to draw plane curves as snapshots, and displays the numerical results of the closed plane curves whose tangential angle obeys the FGMKdV equation (\ref{1eq:gaugedMKdV2}).